cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 7. Navigate to the `main` branch job of the `ops-controller` Multibranch pipeline project on your Ops controller. ![ops-controller Mulitbranch](ops-controller-multibranch-jcasc.png?width=50pc)
 8. After the the `main` branch job has completed successfully, navigate to the top level of your Ops controller, click on the **Manage Jenkins** link in the left menu, and then click on the **Manage Credentials** link. ![Manage Credentials link](manage-credentials-link.png?width=50pc)
 9. On the **Credentials** management page you will see a new **CasC Workshop Controller Provision Secret** credential.  ![New Credential](new-credential.png?width=50pc)
-10. Return to your copy of the `ops-controller` repository, click on the `controller-casc-automation` pipeline script and then click on the ***Edit this file*** pencil button.
+10. Return to your copy of the `ops-controller` repository, click on the `controller-casc-update` pipeline script and then click on the ***Edit this file*** pencil button.
 11. Add the following `stage` after the existing **Update Config Bundle** `stage`.
 It is important that the **Publish Provision Controller Event** `stage` comes after the **Update Config Bundle** `stage` as the managed controller's configuration bundle must exist before it can be provisioned with a configuration bundle.
 Also recall from the review above that the target job's `eventTrigger` is looking to match `controller.action=='provision'` and will validate the `PROVISION_SECRET` we are passing in.
 ```groovy